SCCM Software Distribution Troubleshooting

 The PolicyEvaluator.log records the details of new policy settings.
 This log can help to troubleshoot policy override issues.

-Execmgr.log provide the execution details of the advertised programs or updates status.
-This log file provide brief details such as command line for executed program and Exit code.
-By looking into the error carefully you can identify the issue quickly.
+Execmgr.log provides the execution details of the advertised programs or updates their status.
+This log file provides brief details such as the command line for the executed program and the exit code.
+By looking into the error carefully, you can identify the issue quickly.

-The Excemgr.log should include the below entry when a new policy for a package arrived on client.
+The Excemgr.log should include the following entry when a new policy for a package arrives on the client.
 The presence of such an entry helps you to determine whether you have the latest policy for the new package populating the client.

 Policy arrived for parent package PKG00001 Program Test Program1

-When a policy is updated for a program which client received earlier, the following entries will be shown.
+When a policy is updated for a program that the client received earlier, the following entries will be shown.

 Policy is updated for parent package PKG00001 Program Test Program1

-If package is not available on client machine then you will see the entry for package download request.
+If the package is not available on the client machine, then you will see the entry for the package download request.

 Requesting content from CAS for package PKG00001 version 1

 The Execmgr.log shows download progress and completed status.
-The following entries should include in the log when package download start till completion.
+The following entries should be included in the log when the package download starts until completion.

 Program Test Program1 change to state STATE_ADVANCED_DOWNLOAD content in progress